A rap version of a well known English Fairy Tale.

 She took the beans and threw them outside

-Then took a hickory stick to poor jack’s hide
+Then took a hickory switch to poor jack’s hide

 “You little monster, you silly fool,